Man in blue scrubs on blue background.

 Pros:

-• High demand for medical assistants
+• Positive job outlook for medical assistants

 • Opportunity to work in various healthcare settings